SOFE3650F18/Group-101/README.md

 ### Use Cases:

 ##### UC-1: Manage Backups
+Backups for the system should be created on a regular basis, where after the creation of a new backup, the previous revision is overwritten.
 ##### UC-2: Update Course Offerings
+Administrator can change and implement new course offerings, as well as modification of previously existing courses.
 ##### UC-3: Access
+User requests information pertaining to courses and the system sends responses corresponding to their queries.
 ##### UC-4: Manage System Downtime
+System Maintainer sends notifications to all users prior to shutdown of the system for purposes of system management.
+These updates and modifications are only done at non-peak hours.
 ##### UC-5: Login & User Account Typing
+Login credentials are supplied by users and their corresponding account, including their account type is retrieved showing the user only information available as per their clearance level.
 ##### UC-6: Messaging System
+A messaging system to allow for users to communicate with one another.
 ##### UC-7: Courses
+Allows for access of course information, modification of the course offerings, availability of courses and storage of courses.
 ##### UC-8: Security & Privacy
+System shall maintain security through login system and privacy through protection of user information.
 ##### UC-9: Notifications & Teams
+System shall send users notifications based on changes that affect them.
+Furthermore, system shall allow for creation of teams.
 ##### UC-10: Boz File Import
+System shall allow the import of BOZ roster information into the course roster.

 ### Quality Attributes: